zhuye88/IKt-sne/README.md

 This software is under GNU General Public License version 3.0 (GPLv3)

 This code is a demo of method described by the following publication: Zhu, Y. and Ting, K.M., 2021, July.
 Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel.
 Journal of Artificial Intelligence Research.

+The preprint version can be obtained at: https://arxiv.org/abs/1906.09744